 Hawks' Bruno Fernando: Downgraded to doubtful

-Fernando (calf) has been downgraded to doubtful for Saturday's game against the Mavericks.
+Fernando (calf) has been downgraded to doubtful for Monday's tilt with the Celtics, Chris Kirschner of The Athletic reports.

-Fernando's status has been in flux all day but, ultimately, it seems like he won't play.
-Assuming that's the case, it will mark his third straight absence.
+Although he was initially dubbed as questionable, Fernando's calf appears to have tightened up a bit during Monday's shootaround.
+An official update closer to tipoff should clarify his availability, but, in the case he's held out, look for Damian Jones and Treveon Graham to see some additional run.

 More News